-Surely, there are those who look at the sky and get carried away with the science behind how those “beautiful, white, puffy things” got there, but truly there is more to the spectacle of the sky than science and all the rules abound to it.
+Surely, there are those who look at the sky and get carried away with the science behind how those “beautiful, white, puffy things” got there, but there is more to the spectacle of the sky than science.

 The sky holds a treasure unlike many other venues of nature, especially in the sense that we have to look up in order to see the sky.
-That majestic, gigantic blue ceiling of our planet in a sense, foreshadows what is “out there”, beyond our comprehension.
-And most naturally, the human race has the most developed sense of curiosity; we carry in our design the means of asking the most in-depth, philosophical, religious, psychological, emotional questions of any other race.
-Therefore, looking to the sky– as if answers will fall on us from above–is a particular act of hope that the human spirit recognizes as acknowledgment that we want there to be more than this; tinkering with the idea that we hope for the sky, and all those mysterious clouds, to be, in the least, a metaphorical doorway we simply can’t walk through yet, but which represents all the opportunity, mystery, and extravagance of what lies beyond this lifetime.
+In a sense, that majestic, gigantic blue ceiling of our planet alludes to what is “out there,” beyond our comprehensible imagination.
+And most naturally, the human race has the most developed sense of curiosity; we carry in our design the means of asking the most in-depth, philosophical, and psychological questions of any other race.
+Therefore, looking to the sky– as if answers will fall on us like sweet skittles–is a particular act of hope that the human spirit recognizes we want there to be more than this.
+This notion innocently tinkers with the idea that we hope for the sky— and all those mysterious clouds— to be, in the least, a metaphorical doorway we simply can’t walk through yet, but which represents all the opportunity, mystery, and majesty of what lies beyond this life.

 “Then will appear the sign of the Son of Man in heaven.
 And then all the peoples of the earth will mourn when they see the Son of Man coming on the clouds of heaven, with power and great glory.”
 (Matthew 24:30)

-This verse is my hope when I look to the clouds in the sky; the most significant sign of hope in the history to come.
-I admire the clouds, I appreciate the blueprint of the sky the way the God Almighty fidgets with it every day, and I will appreciate His decoration for our eyes tomorrow–but I look forward to seeing Jesus coming back with a much more glorifying presence than any other before Him.
+This verse is my hope when I look to the clouds.
+I admire the clouds as I appreciate the blueprint of the way God Almighty fidgets with it every day, and I will appreciate His decoration for my eyes tomorrow–but I most look forward to seeing Jesus coming back from the clouds of Heaven with a much more glorifying presence.